sammy355/samar.github.io/_posts/2026-02-16-Off_Policy_RL.md

 ## Abstract

 Designing biological sequences such as DNA, RNA, and proteins is a central challenge in biotechnology due to the Huge search space and the high cost of estimation.
-Recent reinforcement learning (RL) approaches rely on proxy models to estimate quality, but these models often fail when exploring regions with unknown data.
-This paper introduces δ-Conservative Search (δ-CS), a novel off-policy reinforcement learning strategy that balances exploration and reliability in biological sequence design.
+Recent reinforcement learning (RL) approaches rely on proxy models to estimate quality , but these models often fail when exploring regions with unknown data <a href="#ref-2" title="(2022) Biological sequence design with GFlowNets.
+In International Conference on Machine Learning (ICML)">[2]</a>.
+This paper introduces δ-Conservative Search (δ-CS), a novel off-policy reinforcement learning strategy that balances exploration and reliability in biological sequence design<a href="#ref-1" title="(2025) Improved Off-policy Reinforcement Learning in Biological Sequence Design">[1]</a>.
 The method focus on high-scoring known sequences by randomly masking tokens and then denoising them using a generative policy, ensuring that new candidates remain close to reliable regions of the search space.
 The degree of conservativeness is adaptively adjusted based on the proxy model’s uncertainty.
 Experiments across DNA, RNA, and protein design tasks demonstrate that δ-CS consistently discovers higher quality sequences than existing methods.
 This makes δ-CS a scalable and reliable framework for real-world biological design.

 ## Table of Contents